 About Our Rehabilitation Hospitals

-Our three inpatient rehabilitation hospitals and two inpatient rehabilitation units are located throughout the Dallas – Fort Worth area.
-Programs and services vary slightly at each facility.
+We have three inpatient rehabilitation hospitals and two inpatient rehabilitation units located throughout the Dallas – Fort Worth area and one rehabilitation hospital near Austin, Texas.
+Programs and services vary by facility.
 Learn more about each location and how they can help you or a loved one reach your rehabilitation goals.

 Tour One of Our Hospitals